Lux Christian Academy: Policies & Handbook

 Behavioral Issues: Repeated incidents of disruptive behavior, disrespect towards teachers and peers,

-failure to follow school rules, or other conduct that negatively impacts the school environment.
+Failure to follow school rules or other conduct that negatively impacts the school environment.

 Academic Performance: Consistently poor grades, failure to complete assignments, lack of effort in